 The human eye is an amazing organ.
 Consider the following facts:

-• Even without medication, most instances of eye strain will resolve themselves as long as the cause of the condition is eliminated.
+- Even without medication, most instances of eye strain will resolve as long as the cause of the condition is eliminated.

-A visit to your optometrist is recommended if the symptoms persist, as they will help you find the source of the problem and advise you how to manage it.
+Visit your optometrist if the symptoms persist, as they will help you find the source of the problem and advise you how to manage it.
 Your optometrist can also determine if your symptoms have a more sinister underlying cause.

 What is Eye Strain or Asthenopia?

 Reports show that between 50 and 90 per cent of people who spend several hours a day in front of screens stand the chance of developing eye strain.
 That’s most of us, right?
-Since we spend several hours a day staring into digital devices such as phones, tablets, televisions and laptops, it is no longer a surprise that signs of eye strain are on the rapid rise.
+Since we spend several hours a day staring into digital devices such as phones, tablets, televisions and laptops, it is no surprise that eye strain is on the rise.

 As humans, we use our eyes every day for one activity or the other.
 The eyes only rest when we sleep, and sometime, this rest is not enough.
-As a result of both regular usage of the eyes in focusing on objects, and excessive exposure to light, the muscles of the eyes can become fatigued.
-It is this stressing of the eye muscles as a result of overuse or uncontrolled exposure to various light sources that is known as eye strain.
+Regular use of the eyes in focusing on objects, plus excessive exposure to light, can cause the eye muscles to become fatigued.
+This stress of the eye muscles due to overuse or uncontrolled exposure to various light sources is known as eye strain.